 Control of ants in the garden can be important, both for removing a nuisance and as part of the control of the insect pests such as aphids and scale insects that they 'farm.'
 Ants protect the aphids and scale so that they can feed on the honeydew that the sap sucking pests produce.

-To get rid of ants in the garden follow these steps:
+To get rid of ants in the garden follow these simple steps:

-Search > Identify the nest sites.
-In most cases ant nests will be in warm, dry sandy soil, often under a rock, paving stone, driveway etc. On warm days search for a stream of worker ants going back and forth into a hole in the ground.
-If the entrance to nests cannot be found, drop some fine bread crumbs near ant trails and watch to see where ants take the crumbs.
+- Search > Find the ant nest sites.
+In most cases ant nests will be in warm, dry sandy soil, often under a rock, paving stone, driveway etc. where the nest is kept dry.
+On warm days search for a stream of worker ants going back and forth into a hole in the ground.
+It may be possible to drop bread crumbs in their path and then watch the ants carry the crumbs back the nest.
 Do not treat this entrance with insecticide yet.

 Now carry out the Kiwicare 1-2-3 Bait-Barrier-Destroy program.

-- Stop them with barriers > NO Ants Barrier Spray and NO Bugs Super surface sprays will kill ants that cross the treated surfaces but will also act as a barrier; many ants will avoid the treated surfaces if possible.
-Sprinkle PLANThealth Insect Hit Granules or LawnPro Lawnguard Granules on flowerbeds and gravel pathways in a ring around the home and around shrubs and trees where ants would 'farm' sap sucking insects.
-When watered in it penetrates the soil killing nests and acting as a ‘curtain’ barrier.
+- Stop them with barriers > NO Ants Barrier Spray, NO Bugs Indoor and NO Bugs Super surface sprays will kill ants that cross the treated surfaces but will also act as a barrier; many species of ant will avoid the treated surfaces if possible.
+It is best to think of sprays used in and around the home as barriers.
+Sprinkle LawnPro Protect, PLANThealth Insect Hit Granules or LawnPro Lawnguard Granules in flowerbeds, drives and gravel pathways in a ring around the home.
+When watered in it penetrates the soil killing nests and acting as a ‘curtain’ barrier

-- Deny them a nest site > NO Ants Ant Sand can be brushed into the cracks and crevices in paving and driveways to kill nests and prevent ants using these places for nests.
+- Deny them a nest site > Brush NO Ants Ant Sand into the cracks and crevices in paving and driveways to kill nests and prevent ants using these nest entrances.